du00d/parallel-cluster/README.md

 # parallel-cluster
 Using openmpi to speed up task on a cluster

-This repository stores OpenMPI implementations, will add more
+This repository stores OpenMPI implementations, main purpose is a convieniet way to test if the clusters are deployed correctly. will add more
 #### Pi Calculator
 uses leibniz series to sum up the work done by each process.